RadicalResearchLLC/WarehouseMap/WarehouseCITY/readme.md

 #### Select warehouses built by

 The numeric input allows a user to select subsets of warehouses with build years before a selected year.
 For example, if the user selects 2011 all warehouses with build years up to and including 2011 are displayed.
 All warehouses built prior to 1980 are set as 1980 build years for the purpose of this dashboard display but raw data can be provided for build years upon request.
 Note that approximately 400 parcels had unknown build years; those can be removed or added to any analysis with a check box button and are set as 1980 for selection purposes in the slider tool.
-Similarly, the year 2025 is a proxy for planned or approved warehouses that have not yet been built.
+The year 2027 is a proxy for approved warehouses that have not yet been built; the year 2030 is a proxy for projects undergoing CEQA review.

 #### Circle (radius in km) slider